craftercms/docs/source/developers/cook-books/how-tos/integrating-crafter-cms-with-gitlab.rst

     :width: 70 %
     :align: center

 9. Once you're satisfied with your entries for creating your site, click on the **Create Site** button.
-Crafter CMS will create the local repositories, search index and internal data structures required to support the project and install the blueprint.
+CrafterCMS will create the local repositories, search index and internal data structures required to support the project and install the blueprint.
 Once complete it will connect to the upstream and push the contents of the Sandbox repository to the remote.

 .. image:: /_static/images/developer/dev-cloud-platforms/create-site-then-push-6.jpg
     :alt: Developer How Tos - Site is created and the contents of the sandbox are automatically pushed to the upstream repository